reactjstampabay/rehacked-spa-basics/README.md

 1. Import `* as UserService` in `StartScreen/index.js`

-## Add Login component with loading and utilize UserService
+## Add Login and Loading Components to StartScreen

 1. Create `src/components/Login/index.js`
   - **bash (from the root of the project):** `mkdir -p src/components/Login && cd $_ && touch index.js && cd -`